benchopt/benchopt/doc/tutorials/add_solver.rst

     skip uninstalled solvers, ...
 For more details refer to :class:`~benchopt.safe_import_context` documentation.

 Implementation
 --------------

 - **Specifying the solver parameters**

 Define a class attribute ``parameters`` to add parameters describing the internal functioning of the solver.
-This attribute is dictionary whose keys are the parameters of the solver.
+This attribute is a dictionary whose keys are the parameters of the solver.

 For ``skglm``, the Lasso estimator has arguments to specify